flucoma/flucoma-core/RollingChangeLog.md

 - SC: Buf* have a completion action, as well as clean update of the modified buffers.

 ## New Examples:
+- both: 2-pass mass bufcompose for a folder, that makes it 60x faster in Max and 4x in SC (we're working on the latter)

 ## Bug Fixes:
 - complete C++ code rewrite under the hood, therefore many, many fixes and some likely new bugs